 I joined the PDS Digital Support Desk in December 2017.
 Before then, I had worked various jobs in numerous industries, from school librarian to mental health support worker.
-I wanted a career change, and I wanted to work somewhere that was interesting, diverse and encouraging.
+I wanted a career change, and I wanted to work somewhere that was interesting, diverse, and encouraging.
 By chance, I found the Digital Service’s advert online, and, after looking through the requirements, I realised I had enough transferable skills to apply.

 The application process was straightforward and considerate.
 It wasn't some tiresome, ten-page form that requires you to upload your CV, then asks you to re-write it for the application itself.
 At interview the management team was very friendly.
-I was worried that my varied job history would work against me, but I quickly learned that the Digital Support Desk, whilst inclusive and open to new faces, is also the best place to learn about IT for a newbie to the industry.
+I was worried that my varied job history would work against me, but I quickly learned that the Digital Support Desk, while being inclusive and open to new faces, is also the best place to learn about IT for a newbie to the industry.

 We're all quick learners here

 I had to learn quickly just what is expected of me as a desk analyst, both before applying and during my first few weeks on the job.
 With 9,000 users in Parliament, the desk is busy and challenging.

 We analysts are the first port of call for Parliamentary customers, who range from kitchen staff, to interns, work experience students, and members of both Houses.
 It was a daunting experience at first, and customers can be demanding due to the time-sensitive nature of their work.
 Parliament never sleeps, and therefore the desk always needs to be ready to help get things done.
 Without functioning IT, the critical work of Parliament is affected.